zubinchopra/portaldocs/portal-sdk/generated/top-editscopeless-forms.md

 Out-of-the-box CSS classes can be used to dock a button at the bottom of blade and make it look like an Action Bar.

-The following sample demonstrates how to replace the action bar by docking a button and errorInfo box at the bottom of the blade by using the `msportalfx-docking-footer` css class.
+The following sample demonstrates how to replace the action bar by docking a button and an `errorInfo` box at the bottom of the blade by using the `msportalfx-docking-footer` css class.
 The `msportalfx-padding` class  adds 10 x 10 padding to the docked footer.

 ```html